Interactive theatre: Interactive theatre as a teaching tool

-Many medical students, as of 2012 are receiving training assistance from theater and drama instructors in interactive theater and role play to help prepare them for real world situations in which they will be delivering a medical diagnosis to patients who test positive for cancer, "teaching breaking bad news to medical students."
-Medical students attend interactive theater classes where hired actors role play with the medical student.
+Many medical students, as of 2012 are receiving training assistance from theatre and drama instructors in interactive theatre and role play to help prepare them for real world situations in which they will be delivering a medical diagnosis to patients who test positive for cancer, "teaching breaking bad news to medical students."
+Medical students attend interactive theatre classes where hired actors role play with the medical student.
 The medical student is put in different health care setting scenarios where she or he delivers a terminal diagnosis to the actor patient and the actor acts out a variety of different emotional responses.
 This enables the medical student to experience what she may encounter in the future when working with real patients.
 The purpose of this activity is to enable the future doctor to prepare herself for a variety of emotional outcomes where she will be able to deliver difficult news with the best bedside manner possible.

 By knowing what to expect the medical student can train themselves to react calmly and professionally.
 Studies done to determine the effectiveness of this sensitivity training program show that the program is successful.
-When surveyed the majority of participating medical school students reported they were more prepared for real life situations as a result of having participated in interactive theater.
-Out of 451 students who volunteered in a survey regarding the effectiveness of the program 89-94% agreed that using interactive role play theater as an adjunct to their medical training helped them become better at communicating difficult news to an ill patient.
+When surveyed the majority of participating medical school students reported they were more prepared for real life situations as a result of having participated in interactive theatre.
+Out of 451 students who volunteered in a survey regarding the effectiveness of the program 89-94% agreed that using interactive role play theatre as an adjunct to their medical training helped them become better at communicating difficult news to an ill patient.